ontologist/2025ML/docs/CLOUDFLARE-AUTH-UPDATE-SUMMARY.md

 #### Cloudflare Configuration:
 - Tunnel config stored in `~/.cloudflared/config.yml`
 - DNS records created in Cloudflare Dashboard
-- Each course gets its own domain/subdomain (e.g., `2025ml.tijerino.ai` for ML-101)
+- Each course gets its own subdomain (e.g., `ml101bot.tijerino.ai` for ML-101)

 ## How It Works